 One of the biggest changes I made around 5.5 years ago once I discovered the hazards of beauty ingredients such as parabens and SLS was to switch to a natural beauty routine.
 I read the ingredients on almost all by beauty products and toiletries and got rid of the lot.
 I started getting super fussy about what I bought and chose products with a high natural ingredient content, plant based fragrances and organic ingredients.

 I’m certain the toxic shampoos I was using before this, that I had assumed were safe, were actually irritating my scalp and making my eczema worse.
 Since changing to a natural hair routine, I’ve had no eczema or skin complaints on my scalp.
-Choosing natural products to soothe your eczema from companies such as The Green Loom is more beneficial for your skin than choosing risky chemical filled toxic products and pharmaceuticals.
+Choosing natural products to soothe your eczema is more beneficial for your skin than choosing risky chemical filled toxic products and pharmaceuticals.